 - ICA Priority 0 (ICA Real-Time)

 - ICA Priority 2 (ICA Bulk-Transfer)

 For more information, see Rules by Application Name

 As priority tag based HDX classification is not available in SD-WAN Standard Edition appliances the four App rules.
 ICA priority 0–3 are not in effect.

 If you are running a combination of software that does not support Multi-Stream ICA over a single port, then to perform QoS you must configure multiple ports, one for each ICA stream.
 To classify HDX on non-standard ports as configured in XA/XD server policy, you must add those ports in ICA port configurations.
 Additionally, to match traffic on those ports to valid IP rules, you must update ICA IP rules.

 In ICA IP and port list you can specify non-standard ports used in XA/XD policy to process for HDX classification.
 IP address is used to further restrict the ports to specific destination.
 Use ‘*’ for port destined to any IP address.
 IP address with combination of SSL port is also used to indicate that the traffic is likely ICA even though traffic is not finally classified as ICA.
-This indication is used to send L4 AppFlow records to support multi-hop reports in MAS.
+This indication is used to send L4 AppFlow records to support multi-hop reports in Citrix Application Delivery Management.